Genetics, Genomics, & Biotechnology

 2. Get Involved in Research

 Are you excited and anxious to get involved in genetics research at BYU?
-Don’t wait to contact a genetics professor and find out if they have a laboratory project that interests you.
-We have many undergraduate students working in our labs on projects involving genetic analysis, genome sequencing and assembly and genome editing.
+Don’t wait - contact a genetics professor and find out if they have a laboratory project that interests you.
+We have many undergraduate students working in our labs on projects involving genetic analysis, genome sequencing and assembly, and genome editing.
 You don’t have to be a junior or senior to get involved, you just need to have an interest and a willingness to learn and work hard.

 4. Stellar Facilities